containers/podlet/README.md

 ```
 $ podlet generate -h

-Generate a podman quadlet file from an existing container, network, or volume
+Generate a Podman Quadlet file from an existing object

 Usage: podlet generate <COMMAND>

 Commands:
-  container  Generate a quadlet file from an existing container
+  container  Generate a Quadlet file from an existing container
+  pod        Generate Quadlet files from an existing pod and its containers
-  network    Generate a quadlet file from an existing network
+  network    Generate a Quadlet file from an existing network
-  volume     Generate a quadlet file from an existing volume
+  volume     Generate a Quadlet file from an existing volume
-  image      Generate a quadlet file from an image in local storage
+  image      Generate a Quadlet file from an image in local storage
   help       Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help (see more with '--help')
 ```

-If you have an existing container, network, volume, or image, you can use `podlet generate` to create a Quadlet file from it.
+If you have an existing container, pod, network, volume, or image, you can use `podlet generate` to create a Quadlet file from it.

 ```
 $ podman container create --name hello quay.io/podman/hello:latest